bhachauk/patch_antenna/readme.md

 #### Future:

-- Design and gerber generation for phased arrays.
+- Design and gerber generation for patch antenna arrays and including other parameters calculation.